Compliance

 Lower-level claims like "may assist", "helps maintain", or "supports" are generally acceptable.
 Higher-level therapeutic claims require more substantial evidence.

 Penalties can be substantial.
-For corporations, civil penalties can reach into the millions of dollars.
-The TGA has secured penalties as high as $22 million against a single company.
+For corporations, civil penalties under the Therapeutic Goods Act 1989 can reach into the millions of dollars.
+The TGA has secured penalties of more than $20 million against a single company.

-Beyond financial penalties, the TGA publishes enforcement actions, creating significant reputational risk.
+Beyond financial penalties, the TGA publishes enforcement actions on its website, creating significant reputational risk.
+Even infringement notices (the lower-tier sanction) are routinely published by company name.

 Still have questions?
 We're here to help.